-- Meet and greet at the door - Model positive behaviours and build relationships - Plan lessons that engage, challenge and meet the needs of all learners - Use the G4S rewards system and follow up with phone calls/postcards home - Use a visible recognition mechanism throughout every lesson - Be calm and give 'take up time' when going through the steps.
-Prevent before sanctions - Follow up every time, retain ownership and engage in reflective and restorative dialogue with learners - Never ignore or walk past learners who are behaving badly
+- Meet and greet at the door - Model positive behaviours and build relationships - Plan lessons that engage, challenge and meet the needs of all learners - Use the ClassCharts rewards system and follow up with phone calls/postcards home where required - Use a visible recognition mechanism throughout every lesson - Be calm and give 'take up time' when going through the steps.
+Provide students time to make positive choices before awarding sanctions. - Engage in a reflective dialogue with students when sanctioning and provide a 'fresh start' for all students in their next lesson. - Never ignore or walk past learners who are behaving badly.

-Form Tutors and the Pastoral Team will monitor the behaviour and wellbeing of all students by analysing Go4Schools points and intervening where necessary.
+Form Tutors, Heads of Year and the Pastoral Team will monitor the behaviour and wellbeing of all students by analysing ClassCharts points and intervening where necessary.